aldorona/contur/src/readme.txt

 characteristics, and centerline distributions in order to calculate the divergent section of a convergent-divergent de Laval nozzle.

-master is a FORTRAN77 code which runs through a series of 16 subroutines and uses 7 user-defined input cards describing the flow conditions of the desired nozzle profile.
+It is a FORTRAN90 code which runs through a series of 16 subroutines and uses 7 user-defined input cards describing the flow conditions of the desired nozzle profile.

-conturf90 is the FORTRAN90 code version of master

 Sivells reports the input cards and output file of a MACH 4 axisymmetric nozzle.
 The version of the code in this repository was run in May 2019 on this test case and the same output was obtained.

-The author, Luiza Florentina Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available source code listing at https://apps.dtic.mil/dtic/tr/fulltext/u2/a062944.pdf Significant effort was put in to interpret the low-resolution scan and to disambigue similar typographical symbols (e.g. * from +, 5 from S).
+Florentina-Luiza Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available source code listing at https://apps.dtic.mil/dtic/tr/fulltext/u2/a062944.pdf Significant effort was put in to interpret the low-resolution scan and to disambigue similar typographical symbols (e.g. * from +, 5 from S).

+Aldo Rona translated the code in FORTRAN90.

 If you find any bug while testing, please report it to the authors: aldo.rona@le.ac.uk, flz1@leicester.ac.uk

-License: This code is license-free.
-Code users must acknowledge the provenance of the listing by using the following acknowledgement in their published work: "This work used the CONTUR source code by L.F.
+License: See LICENSE.txt.
+Code users must acknowledge the provenance of the listing by using the following acknowledgement in their published work: "This work used the CONTUR source code by F.L.
 Zavalan and A. Rona, based on the computer program by J.C.
 Sivells".

 Code instructions:
 1. Create a new directory, suggested name: sivells
 2. Download in the SAME directory the bundle of 20 *.f source files, one input.txt file, and makefile.
-3. You are advised to also download Sivells.pdf, which is article by Sivells, and data.txt, which is the sample output from the MACH 4 test case.
+3. You are advised to also download Sivells.pdf, which is article by Sivells, and output.txt, which is the sample output from the MACH 4 test case.
+These files are in folder docs/.
 4. Compile the code by just typing: make.
 This will create the object files *.o and the executable MAIN.exe
 5. Run the executably MAIN.exe